FPV-BugHunters/trading-web-application-BE/CONTRIBUTING.md

 * Open a new GitHub pull request with the example

-* The new example should be placed into `openapi2-example` module and have a new class to run it independently of other examples
+* The new example should be placed into `trading-application` module and have a new class to run it independently of other examples

 * Ensure the PR description clearly describes the issue